LelsersLasers/Applied-Comp-Sci/80sGame/NEO CROSSER/README.md

     - 'Safe zones' on the other sides of buildings
 - Stunned cars will still hurt the player
 - Stuns stack additively
-- When a car goes offscreen:
+- When a car goes offscreen (off the bottom):
     - It always spawns a new car slightly above the top of the screen
     - Might spawn a ufo (based on score and random)
     - Might spawn a building (based on chance)